cphys/plotFromCSV/README.md

 ## To Do
-* Continue to improve functionality for non-linear models.
+* combine nonlinear ml with linear ml check that non-linear works will other functions.
 * Build up functions to include more sophisticated machine learning algorithms.
 * continue to improve documentation.